Agnotology: Origins

 The term "agnotology" first appeared in print in a footnote in Stanford University professor Proctor's 1995 book, The Cancer Wars: How Politics Shapes What We Know and Don't Know About Cancer:Historians and philosophers of science have tended to treat ignorance as an ever-expanding vacuum into which knowledge is sucked – or even, as Johannes Kepler once put it, as the mother who must die for science to be born.
 Ignorance, though, is more complex than this.
 It has a distinct and changing political geography that is often an excellent indicator of the politics of knowledge.
 We need a political agnotology to complement our political epistemologies.In a 2001 interview about his lapidary work with agate, Proctor used the term to describe his research "only half jokingly" as "agnotology".
 He connected the topics by noting the lack of geologic knowledge and study of agate since its first known description by Theophrastus in 300 BC, relative to the extensive research on other rocks and minerals such as diamonds, asbestos, granite, and coal.
 He said agate was a "victim of scientific disinterest," the same "structured apathy" he called "the social construction of ignorance".

 He was later quoted as calling it "agnotology, the study of ignorance," in a 2003 The New York Times story on medical historians who testify as expert witnesses.

-In 2004, Schiebinger claimed that agnotology questions why humans do not know important information and that it could be an "outcome of cultural and political struggle".
+In 2004, Londa Schiebinger claimed that agnotology questions why humans do not know important information and that it could be an "outcome of cultural and political struggle".

 In 2004, Schiebinger offered a more precise definition in a paper on 18th-century voyages of scientific discovery and gender relations, and contrasted it with epistemology, the theory of knowledge, saying that the latter questions how humans know while the former questions why humans do not know: "Ignorance is often not merely the absence of knowledge but an outcome of cultural and political struggle."

-Proctor co-organized events with Londa Schiebinger, his wife and fellow professor of science history.
+Proctor co-organized events with Schiebinger, his wife and fellow professor of science history.
 In 2008, they published an anthology entitled Agnotology: The Making and Unmaking of Ignorance, which "provides a new theoretical perspective to broaden traditional questions about 'how we know' to ask: Why don't we know what we don't know?"
 They locate agnotology within the field of epistemology.